Once home to the largest cement plant in the southern hemisphere, Kandos now offers visitors a unique opportunity to explore, relax and enjoy.

-And for the nature lovers out there, we are just a stone’s throw from Dunns Swamp Ganguddy, which was originally built to provide water for the Kandos Cement Works.
-Kandos is a great base to explore this popular camping and picnic area within the Wollemi National Park.
-We promise - it’s not a swamp!
-Set on the banks of the Cudgegong River and nestled amongst stunning sandstone pagoda rock formations, Dunns Swamp Ganguddy enjoys an outstanding biodiversity of plant and animal communities with at least 107 bird species spotted in the area.
-With a number of walking tracks, canoeing and swimming activities you’ll be spoilt for choice.
+For nature lovers, Kandos is the gateway to Ganguddy (Dunns Swamp) where the weir, originally built for Kandos Cement Works, has created a beautiful water park surrounded by the Wollemi National Park.
+Set on the banks of the Cudgegong River and nestled amongst stunning sandstone pagoda rock formations, Ganguddy enjoys an outstanding biodiversity of plant and animal communities with at least 107 bird species spotted in the area.
+With a variety of walking tracks, canoeing and swimming activities you’ll be spoilt for choice.

 Did you know?

-Kandos supplied cement for the Sydney Harbour Bridge.
+Kandos is the town that made the cement that made your town.
+Kandos also supplied the cement for the Sydney Harbour Bridge.

 Locals guide to Kandos